To be held at

 GENERAL RULES & CONDITIONS

-- All exhibits to be the property and/or unaided work of the exhibitor.
+All exhibits to be the property and unaided work of the exhibitor

-- No entry previously shown in the Kirtling show will be accepted.
+No entry previously shown in the Kirtling & Upend Show will be accepted.

-- The Committee will appoint judges whose decision will be final.
+The Committee will appoint Judges whose decision is final.

-- The Committee cannot accept any responsibility for loss or damage to property of any exhibitor at or in transit to and from the show.
+The committee cannot accept any responsibility for loss or damage to any property of any exhibitor at or in transit to and from the show.

-- Any objection must be given in writing to the secretary before 16th.
-September 2019 accompanied by a deposit of £1 which will be refunded if the Committee upholds the complaint.
+Any objection must be given in writing to the secretary before 14th August 2023 accompanied by a deposit of £1, refunded if the complaint is upheld

-- Each entry will be given a number which will be displayed on the exhibit.
-The exhibitors name will be written on the reverse side, not to be displayed until after the judging.
+Each entry will be given a number which must be visible.
+The competitor’s name will be on the reverse which must not be displayed until after judging.

-- Entries for sale will be given a coloured marker for identification.
+Entries for sale should display a coloured marker which will be supplied.

-- Each class will be judged for 1st, 2nd, 3rd places and ‘highly commended’, where applicable.
+Each class will be judged 1st, 2nd, 3rd plus highly commended if the Judge sees fit.